Last Updated on October 5, 2021 by Anne-Marie

 But if you have leftover heavy cream you don't want to waste, then whip it up with some granulated sugar.

-Optional toppings: Drizzle some chocolate syrup or caramel sauce on your Oreo cheesecake.
-This is the perfect cheesecake to have fun with!
+Optional toppings: Drizzle some chocolate syrup, caramel sauce, or strawberry sauce on your Oreo cheesecake.
+This is the perfect cheesecake recipe to have fun with!

 Can you freeze Oreo cheesecakes?